 By the 18th century, female divers (haenyeo), outnumbered male divers.
 There are several theories for this.
 For example, in the 17th century, a significant number of men died at sea due to war or fishing accidents.
 Another theory is that women have more subcutaneous fat and a higher shivering threshold than men.
 An 18th-century document records that taxes of dried abalone were imposed on ordinary people, forcing many women to dive in cold waters while pregnant.

-Whatever the reason, many of the haenyeo subsequently replaced their husbands as the primary laborer.:: This trend was especially prominent after the Japanese colonized Korea in 1910 and diving became much more lucrative.
-Up until this point, much of what the haenyeo harvested was given to the Choson government as tribute.
-When the Japanese took over, however, they abolished this tradition, allowing haenyeo to sell their catch at market and make a profit.
-Additionally, Japanese and Korean merchants hired haenyeo to work for them in Japan and on the Korean mainland as wage-laborers, increasing their financial situations.
+Whatever the reason, many of the haenyeo replaced their husbands as the primary laborer.
+This trend was especially prominent after the Japanese colonized Korea in 1910.
+Until this point, much of what the haenyeo harvested was given to the Choson government as tribute.
+The Japanese, however, abolished this tradition.
+They allowed haenyeo to sell their catch at market and make a profit.
+Japanese and Korean merchants also hired haenyeo to work for them in Japan and Korea as wage-laborers, increasing their financial situations.

 Wherever haenyeo worked, their wages, on average, constituted 40 to 48 percent of a typical family’s income.
 This trend continued long after Japanese colonization.
 In the early 1960s, haenyeo harvests accounted for 60% of Jeju’s fisheries revenue and 40% of haenyeo husbands remained unemployed.

 Interested in visiting Jeju?
 Book a custom tour with This is Korea: https://thisiskoreatours.com/korea-tours/